needle-tools/needle-engine-support/documentation/embedding.md

 3. That's it!
 Your project is now live.

 :::tip Recommended Workflow
 This is the easiest option, and recommended for most workflows – it's very fast!
+You can iteratively work on your project on your computer, and then upload a new version to the web in seconds.
 :::

 ## Uploading a production build as web app